kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

 Python Functions
 ================

-In order to keep track of submissions, samples and overall execution, Cuckoo uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use SQLite, MySQL, PostgreSQL and several other SQL database systems.
+In order to keep track of submissions, samples and overall execution, CAPE uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use PostgreSQL, SQLite, MySQL and several other SQL database systems.

-Cuckoo is designed to be easily integrated in larger solutions and to be fully automated.
+CAPE is designed to be easily integrated in larger solutions and to be fully automated.
 In order to automate analysis submission we suggest to use the REST API interface described in :doc:`api`, but in case you want to write your own Python submission script, you can also use the ``add_path()`` and ``add_url()`` functions.